DigitalPublishingToolkit/NN09/md/10Rules.md

 a problem here.
 If we consider that platforms are turning into the most important infrastructure for social discourse, then their streamlined queries become a political matter, a critical infrastructure for democratic debate.
-An infrastructure, subject to non-transparent queries, provided by non-transparent companies with tight connections to intelligence services – what could possibly go wrong?
+An infrastructure subject to non-transparent queries, provided by non-transparent companies with tight connections to intelligence services – what could possibly go wrong?